Breaking change detection – Overview

 You can also output the errors as JSON.

-The output defaults to a single-line comma-separated message, but can be piped to other tools for formatting.
+The output defaults to a single-line comma-separated message, but you can pipe it to other tools for formatting.

 For example, you can send the output to jq